-An investment in our Equity Shares involves a high degree of risk and you should carefully consider all the information in this Prospectus, including the risks and uncertainties described below, before making an investment in our Equity Shares.
+An investment in our Equity Shares involves a high degree of risk and you should carefully consider all the information in the Red Herring Prospectus, including the risks and uncertainties described below, before making an investment in our Equity Shares.
 This section addresses general risks associated with the industry in which we operate and specific risks associated with our Company.
 If any, or some combination, of the following risks actually occurs, our business, prospects, results of operations and financial condition could suffer, the trading price of our Equity Shares could decline and you may lose all or part of your investment.

-This Prospectus also contains forward-looking statements that involve risks and uncertainties.
+This Red Herring Prospectus also contains forward-looking statements that involve risks and uncertainties.
 We have described the risks and uncertainties that our management believes are material, but these risks and uncertainties may not be the only ones we face.
 Additional risks and uncertainties, including those we are not aware of or deem immaterial, may also result in decreased revenues, increased expenses or other events that could result in a decline in the value of our Equity Shares.
 In making an investment decision, prospective investors must rely on their own examination of our Company and the Issue, including the merits and risks involved.
 Unless specified or quantified in the relevant risk factors below, we are not in a position to quantify the financial or other implications of any of the risks described in this section.
 Investors are advised to read the risk factors carefully before taking an investment decision in this Issue.
 Investors should not invest in this Issue unless they are prepared to accept the risk of losing all or part of their investment, and they should consult their tax, financial and legal advisors about the particular consequences to you of an investment in the Equity Shares.

-To obtain a better understanding of our business, you should read this section in conjunction with other chapters of this Prospectus, including the chapters titled "Our Business", Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Financial Information" on page nos.
-130, 251 and 201 respectively of this Prospectus, together with all other financial information contained in this Prospectus.
-Our actual results could differ materially from those anticipated in these forward looking statements as a result of certain factors, including the considerations described below and elsewhere in this Prospectus.
+To obtain a better understanding of our business, you should read this section in conjunction with other chapters of the Red Herring Prospectus, including the chapters titled "Our Business", Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Financial Information" on page nos.
+130, 252 and 202 respectively of this Red Herring Prospectus, together with all other financial information contained in the Red Herring Prospectus.
+Our actual results could differ materially from those anticipated in these forward looking statements as a result of certain factors, including the considerations described below and elsewhere in this Red Herring Prospectus.

-Unless otherwise stated, the financial data in this chapter is derived from our restated financial information prepared in accordance with Indian GAAP included in chapter titled "Financial Information" on page no. 201 of this Prospectus.
+Unless otherwise stated, the financial data in this chapter is derived from our restated financial information prepared in accordance with Indian GAAP included in chapter titled "Financial Information" on page no. 202 of this Red Herring Prospectus.